sjuulberden/hangman/README.md

 In the game of hangman the computer plays against some random user.
 The user will try to guess the word chosen by the computer.
 For guessing the user gets seven chances, if he didn't guess the word at the end of the game he will be hung!
 However in the game the computer can be evil!
-This means that he can change to word, whitout the user noticing this!
+This means that he can change the word, without the user noticing this!
 Are you able to beat the evil computer?

 The following features are implemented in hangman - the evil version.
 - Show underscore for unguessed letters